iamfitz7/Cybersecurity_Portfolio/README.md

 # 🔐 Cybersecurity & Networking Labs Portfolio

 Welcome! 👋

 This repository is my personal hands-on lab portfolio documenting practical work in networking, cybersecurity, and defensive security fundamentals.
 Every lab here follows a learning-by-doing approach: I design environments, configure systems, test scenarios, break things intentionally, troubleshoot them, and document what I learn.

-This repository is not a code library — it is evidence of real technical practice, problem-solving, and security thinking.
+This repository is not a code library.
+It is evidence of real technical practice, problem-solving, and security thinking.

 🎯 Purpose of This Repository